Hanamura Temple Introduction

 Hanamura Temple's Metagame Strategy

 Considering that this Battleground features only 2 lanes and they are far from each other, it is not that easy to quickly rotate between them as a team, however, it is relatively easy to roam alone from the main group to the solo lane to do a gank that can be executed by Heroes good at that.
+That said, the vision provided by Recon Camps will work as a safety bubble for the team controlling them.

 - 06 Jun.
 2021: Guide improved.